8bitbuddhist/PixelMaestro/docs/point.md

 ```

 ## Other Methods
+* `Point::get_inline_index(x, y)`: When the Point is used as a dimension, this translates an x and y coordinate into an array index.
+This is especially useful for accessing Pixels, which are stored in 1-dimensional arrays.
 * `Point::set(unsigned short x, unsigned short y)`: This changes the Point's x and y values to the new specified values.
 * `Point::size()`: When the Point is used as a dimension, this identifies the size of the dimension by multiplying the x and y values.